MicrosoftDocs/powerbi-docs/articles/powerbi-service-real-time-streaming.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="07/26/2016"
+   ms.date="08/02/2016"
    ms.author="davidi"/>

 # Real-time streaming in Power BI (Preview)

 With Power BI real-time streaming, you can stream data and update dashboards in real-time.
 Any visual or dashboard that can be created in Power BI can also be created to display and update real-time data and visuals.
 The devices and sources of streaming data can be factory sensors, social media sources, service usage metrics, and anything else from which time-sensitive data can be collected or transmitted.

-## Get real-time data streaming into, and visualized by Power BI

-There are three options available to implement real-time streaming in Power BI:

--   **Power BI REST API** using a real-time streaming endpoint
--   **Azure Stream Analytics**
--   **Pubnub**

-These options enable you to stream data into, or *send data*, to Power BI.

-On the receiving end in Power BI, using real-time streaming in Power BI requires that you set up a dataset that can *receive and display* that data.
-This is called a **Streaming data** dataset.

 ## Set up your real-time streaming dataset in Power BI

-To get started with real-time streaming, you need to set up a **Streaming data** dataset in Power BI.
+To get started with real-time streaming, you need to choose one of the two ways that streaming data can be consumed in Power BI:

+-   **tiles** with visuals from streaming data
+-   **datasets** created from streaming data that persist in Power BI

+With either option, you'll need to set up **Streaming data** in Power BI.
 To do this, in your dashboard (either an existing dashboard, or a new one) select **Add a tile** and then select **Custom streaming data**.

 ![](media/powerbi-service-real-time-streaming/real-time-streaming_1.png)

-If you don't have streaming data set up yet, don't worry - you can select **manage data** and to get started.
+If you don't have streaming data set up yet, don't worry - you can select **manage data** to get started.

 ![](media/powerbi-service-real-time-streaming/real-time-streaming_2.png)

 On this page, you can input the endpoint of your streaming dataset if you already have one created (into the text box).
-If you don't have a streaming dataset yet, select the plus icon ( + ) in the upper right corner to see the available options to create a streaming dataset.
+If you don't have a streaming dataset yet, select the plus icon ( **+** ) in the upper right corner to see the available options to create a streaming dataset.

 ![](media/powerbi-service-real-time-streaming/real-time-streaming_3.png)

-When you click on the **+** icon, you see the three options mentioned earlier:
+When you click on the **+** icon, you see three options:

 ![](media/powerbi-service-real-time-streaming/real-time-streaming_4.png)

+The next section describes these options, and goes into more detail about how to create a streaming **tile** or how to create a **dataset** from the streaming data source, which you can then use later to build reports.

 ## Create your streaming dataset with the option you like best

-As mentioned earlier, there are three ways to create a real-time streaming dataset feed that can be consumed and visualized by Power BI.
-Those three ways are the following:
+There are three ways to create a real-time streaming data feed that can be consumed and visualized by Power BI:

 -   **Power BI REST API** using a real-time streaming endpoint
 -   **Azure Stream Analytics**
--   **Pubnub**
+-   **PubNub**

-Let's take a quick look at each of those options in turn.
+The next sections look at each option in turn.

 ### Using the POWER BI REST API